 A reporter's transcript is a word-for-word typed record of everything that was said in court during the trial or hearing.

 A reporter's transcript is only available if a court reporter was present during the trial court proceedings and made a record of what was said in those proceedings.
-Not all trial court hearings or trials have a court reporter, so you may not be able get a reporter's transcript and may need to use one of the other acceptable ways for the record of oral proceedings.
+Not all trial court hearings or trials have a court reporter, so you may not be able get a reporter's transcript and may need to use one of the other acceptable ways to provide the record of oral proceedings.

 In most civil cases, a court reporter will only have been there if you or one of the other parties arranged to have the court reporter there.
 You should ask the superior court clerk if there was a court reporter in your case before you choose this option.